mariateresadrp99/Retro-Spect-Evaluating-Historical-Representations-in-Diffusion-Models/README.md

-## Code for "Retro-Spect: Evaluating Historical Representations in Diffusion Models"
+## Code for "Synthetic History: Evaluating Visual Representations of the Past in Diffusion
+Models"

 ![Evaluation Methodology](./evalutation_methodology.png)